simgrid/simgrid/docs/source/intro_concepts.rst

    the platform files are written in XML althrough a Lua interface is under development.
-SimGrid makes it easy to augment the Virtual Platform with a Dynamic Scenario where for example the links are slowed down (because of external usage), the machines fail.
+SimGrid makes it easy to augment the Virtual Platform with a Dynamic Scenario where for example the links are slowed down (because of external usage) or the machines fail.
 You have even support to specify the applicative workload that you want to feed to your application
    :ref:`(more info) <platform>`.